+STIGATION DETERMINATION APPEAL

+revention - Bullying and Cyberbullying

+on XV, Appeal

 Please complete this form and submit to the Superintendent's Office.

 Student Name:

 Incident Date: Student Grade:

 Parent/Guardian Name(s):

-Parent/Guardian Contact Inform ation:
+Parent/Guardian Contact Information:

-, Address
+Address

-ı Phone (H) Phone (C)
+Phone (H) Phone (C)

-1 Email
+Email

-rassment appeal will not add or reduce discipline, in acc Suspension and Expulsion of Pupils Including Procedure
+not add or reduce discipline, in accordance with Ed 317 Ilsion of Pupils Including Procedures Assuring Due Process).

-ou are aggrieved. ct and/or how does it adversely impact your child?)
+Please state the reason(s) why you are aggrieved.
+(How/why is the decision incorrect and/or how does it t adversely impact your child?)

-What is the nature (What do you wa - eek? o do to address the situation?)
+What is the nature of relief you seek?
+(What do you want the District to do to address the si tuation?)

 Parent/Guardian Signature Date

-Parent/Guardian Signature
+Parent/Guardian Signature Date